Picture a recruiter’s nightmare.

 By contrast, sending every applicant an in-depth standardized assessment enables you to easily compare and filter out unqualified candidates based on their actual skills and values, not just what they claim in their resumes.

 It’s a win-win situation.
-You get what you need faster and at less cost to your employer.
+You get what you need faster and at a lower cost to your employer.

 2. You can assess candidate performance objectively